Superdirective Antenna Pairs for Energy-Efficient Terahertz Massive MIMO

 This paper aims to show that superdirectivity can be ingeniously used to reduce the hardware complexity and boost the~\ac{EE} of \ac{THz} massive \ac{MIMO}.
 The contributions of our work are summarized as follows: \begin{itemize} \item We introduce a coupling-aware array model based on \textit{antenna theory}.
 In particular, we derive the input impedance matrix of the \ac{BS} array assuming lossy dipole antennas.
-Note that directive antennas, such as linear dipoles, are mutually coupled even for half-wavelength spacing.
+Note that directional antennas, such as linear dipoles, are mutually coupled even for half-wavelength spacing.
 Therefore, proper characterization of their electromagnetic interaction is crucial to beamforming~\cite{opt_bf_mc}. \item Based on the introduced array model, we study the implementation issues of superdirectivity.
 In particular, we look into the impedance matching problem as well as the realization of superdirective beamsteering in a hybrid analog-digital array architecture.
 We address both problems by proposing a novel array design relying on coupled antenna pairs.
 Specifically, the \ac{BS} array is divided into multiple two-element groups, which are adequately separated so that inter-group coupling can be neglected.
-The resulting \ac{NULA} greatly simplifies optimal multi-port matching, and more importantly, requires uniform amplitude excitation.
+The resulting \ac{NULA} greatly simplifies the optimal multi-port matching, and more importantly, requires uniform amplitude excitation.
 Consequently, it can be driven by a single \ac{RF} chain to produce a pencil-like beam, similar to conventional phased arrays.
-It is worth stressing that our method can be readily applied to an \ac{AoSA}, wherein each subarray is a \ac{NULA}. \item We exploit the excessive power gain of the proposed \ac{NULA} to decrease the number of \ac{BS} antennas.
+The presented structure is also extended to the \ac{NUPA} case.
+It is worth stressing that our method can be readily applied to an \ac{AoSA}, wherein each subarray is a \ac{NULA} or a \ac{NUPA}. \item We exploit the excessive power gain of the proposed design to decrease the number of \ac{BS} antennas.